KRLA Beat: Production and contributors

 KRLA Beat was published by Cecil Tuck, who had worked for newspapers in Texas before being appointed news director at KRLA.
 According to the magazine's website, the early, newsletter version of the title ran for 20 issues, published weekly from October 1964 onward.
 The newsletter was solely the work of Bonnie Golden, formerly an editor at Teen Screen magazine, and distributed free to newsstands, record stores, and the station's listeners.

 Following Tuck's relaunching of the title, with an issue dated February 25, 1965, its staff writers included Carol Deck, Louise Criscione, Mike Tuck, Rochelle Reed, and "Eden".
 The last of these was a pseudonym for Nikki Wine, who went on to produce Casey Kasem's radio show American Top 40.
 KRLA DJs Dave Hull and Tony Leigh were also credited as contributors, through the publication of their on-air interviews, as was former Beatles publicist Derek Taylor, who briefly hosted a radio show of his own.

-Writing in his online "Chart Beat Chat" for Billboard in September 2004, Fred Bronson recalled that he wrote for KRLA Beat as a sixteen-year-old in the mid 1960s.
-By 1968, the magazine included articles by Jacoba Atlas – later a contributor to Circus, Melody Maker, Los Angeles Free Press and Rolling Stone, to film publications such as Show and Film Comment, and an author.
+Writing in his online "Chart Beat Chat" for Billboard in September 2004, Fred Bronson recalled that he wrote for KRLA Beat as a sixteen-year-old in the mid-1960s.
+By 1968, the magazine included articles by Jacoba Atlas – later a contributor to Circus, Melody Maker, Los Angeles Free Press and Rolling Stone and to film publications such as Show and Film Comment.